Complete Guide to Home Energy Savings 2026

 Cost and Economics

 The installed cost of a home battery system ranges from $10,000 to $18,000 for a single unit, including installation.
-When installed alongside solar panels, the battery qualifies for the 30% federal ITC, reducing the net cost to $7,000 to $12,600.
+Battery storage may have qualified for the residential clean energy credit when the relevant expenditure was made by December 31, 2025, but 2026 projects should verify current IRS treatment before counting any federal credit.
 The economics of battery storage depend heavily on your utility rate structure.
 For homeowners on time-of-use rates, a battery can perform peak shaving: charging from solar or cheap grid power during off-peak hours and discharging during peak hours when rates are highest.
 If the peak-to-off-peak rate differential is $0.15/kWh or more, a battery can save $400 to $800 per year in rate arbitrage alone.
-In California, where TOU differentials can exceed $0.25/kWh, the payback period for a battery can be 8 to 12 years with rate arbitrage alone, shorter when combined with backup power value.

 Grid Independence and Backup